epsilon-phase/dftools/doc/rewrite-deprec.md

 The specifications are defined in a json file.

+This program is depreciated as of now for more up to date documentation see [svg](svg_rewrite.md)

 ##Constants

 Constants are the basic commands that are executed at the end of